aws-samples/aurora-dsql-samples/python/example_code/sqlalchemy/README.md

     owner_id = Column(
                 "owner_id", UUID, nullable=True
     )
+    # One to many
     owner = relationship("Owner", foreign_keys=[owner_id], primaryjoin="Owner.id == Pet.owner_id")

-# Define an association table for Vet and Speacialty
+# Define an association table for Vet and Speacialty, this is an intermediate table
+# that lets us define the many-to-many mapping
 class VetSpecialties(Base):
     __tablename__ = "vetSpecialties"